-- Product reviews to increase conversion rates and stand out from the competition.Will moderated reviews be a part of the process?
+- Product reviews are needed to increase conversion rates and stand out from the competition.

 - Are anonymous/guest reviews acceptable?

-- Product tours (photos/videos/etc.)to increase user engagement.
+- Product tours (photos/videos/etc.) will increase user engagement.

 - How long can a customer save carts and quotes?

 - Is a created account necessary to receive a quote?
-Do customers have to provide a phone number and e-mail address?
+Do customers have to provide a phone number and email address?